srowhani/mmlind.github.io/_posts/2017-03-05-Linear_Regression.md

 #### Mini Batch Gradient Descent

 Mini Batch Gradient Descent is a kind of hybrid version trying to combine the advantages of both batch and stochastic gradient descent.
-Instead of summing (or loopping through) the whole dataset for each optimization step, the algorithm uses a __randomly selected subset__ of examples.
+Instead of summing (or looping through) the whole dataset for each optimization step, the algorithm uses a __randomly selected subset__ of examples.

 Its main advantage is that it's computationally much less expensive.
 It also converges faster than stochastic gradient descent because it avoids (much of) the zig-zag.